Formality and Kontsevich--Duflo type theorems for Lie pairs: Formality theorem for Lie pairs

 Since the map $\Phi_n$ depends only locally on its arguments, we may consider its restriction to the open subset $U$ of $M$.
 We claim that the $n$-th Taylor coefficient of the $L_\infty$ morphism $\kont^f_{U,\varpi}$ is the restriction of $\Phi_n$ to $U$.
 Indeed, one easily checks that $\omega-\varpi$ is (the tensor product of a section of $L\dual$ over $U$ with) a \emph{linear} vertical vector field on $\kf{d}$ and it then follows from Theorem~\ref{kontsevich}~(\ref{property:lin vf}) that, for all $\gamma\in\Lambda^n\big(\tot(\sections{\Lambda^\bullet L\dual} \otimes_R\verticalTpoly{\bullet})|_U\big)$,

 This shows that $(\Phi_n)_{n=1,2,\cdots}$ is the sequence of Taylor coefficients of an $L_\infty$ morphism

 defined globally on $M$. \end{proof}

-Our construction of the quasi-isomorphism $\Phi$ is essentially the same as the one given by Dolgushev in \cite{MR2102846} except that we define its Taylor coefficients $\Phi_n$ globally from the get-go rather than by glueing local data.
+Our construction of the $L_\infty$ morphism $\Phi$ is essentially the same as the one given by Dolgushev in \cite{MR2102846} except that we define its Taylor coefficients $\Phi_n$ globally from the get-go rather than by glueing local data.